EXTENSIVE CLINICAL AND PRECLINICAL PROGRAMS

 RATIONALE:

-Molecular Degraders of Extracellular Proteins (“MoDE™”) are bispecific molecules that target pathologic circulating proteins and direct them to the liver (or other organ systems) for degradation by the endosomal/lysosomal pathway.
-Hepatic asialoglycoprotein receptor (ASGPR) ligand degraders able to recognize all potentially pathogenic isoforms of IgG represent a novel, competitive platform with a differentiated profile relative to FcRN inhibitors.
-Specifically, high circulating levels of antibodies (monoclonal or polyclonal gammopathy) drive conditions such as myasthenia gravis, rheumatoid arthritis, systemic lupus erythematosus, pemphigus vulgaris, and many other diseases.
-It is hypothesized that rapid and sustained lowering of pathogenic antibody titers in blood will significantly reduce disease symptoms.
-BHV-1310 demonstrates 90% IgG depletion with a single dose.
+Biohaven’s Molecular Degraders of Extracellular Proteins (“MoDE™”) Platform is the first clinically-validated technology enabling degradation of extracellular disease-causing proteins.
+Each MoDE is a bispecific molecule that targets pathogenic proteins and directs them to the liver (or other organ systems) for rapid and deep degradation by the endosomal/lysosomal pathway.
+High circulating levels of IgG antibodies (monoclonal or polyclonal gammopathy) drive conditions such as myasthenia gravis, CIDP, thyroid eye disease, Graves’ disease, rheumatoid arthritis, systemic lupus erythematosus, pemphigus vulgaris, and many other diseases.
+In preclinical studies, BHV-1310 demonstrates 90% IgG depletion with a single dose.
 Therapeutic pan-IgG depletion using Biohaven’s proprietary MoDE™ platform technology is expected to have significant potential benefit for multiple diseases.

 PRECLINICALPHASE 1PHASE 2PHASE 3FILED